Skip to primary navigation Skip to main content

 Professor Neville Owen

-His research relates to the primary prevention of diabetes, heart disease and cancer, through identifying health consequences and environmental influences on physical inactivity and sedentary behaviour – too little exercise and too much sitting.
+His research informs the prevention and management of diabetes, heart disease and cancer, through identifying health consequences and environmental influences on physical inactivity and sedentary behaviour — too little exercise and too much sitting.
 This involves laboratory-based experimental work, large scale prospective observational studies and field-based randomised controlled trials.
-He has published some 600 peer-reviewed papers.
+He has published some 630 peer-reviewed papers.
+He is a Clarivate Highly Cited Researcher, his Google Scholar H-index is 159, and his published papers have a total of some 112,000 citations.

 Achievements